 What is a Chief of Staff?

 The Chief of Staff oversees all important projects within your organization, contributes to the development and execution of long-term strategic plans, and identifies growth opportunities.
-Additionally, they support relationships with internal and external stakeholders while working alongside with leaders and executives.
+Additionally, they support relationships with internal and external stakeholders while working alongside leaders and executives.

 Rather than focusing on an individual, a Chief of Staff looks after the entire organization.
 He turns big goals into actions and helps different teams work together smoothly, and leads critical projects that shape the company's future.